-Latino groups warn that Biden’s sluggish outreach could have devastating results
+Latino groups warn that Biden’s sluggish outreach to their voters could hurt in November

 While such efforts to portray Biden — a centrist Democrat who has roundly rejected socialism — as a radical socialist have not resonated nationally, Trump supporters hope they can be more effective in Florida.

-Among those supporters is Sen. Rick Scott (R-Fla.), who defied the 2018 Democratic wave to win his seat thanks in part to significant support from Latino voters.
+Among those backers is Sen. Rick Scott (R-Fla.), who defied the 2018 Democratic wave to win his seat thanks in part to significant support from Latino voters.
 “They seem pretty confident,” Scott said of the Trump team’s outlook on Florida.

 And the state may be more fluid than other battlegrounds.
 Further roiling the landscape, former New York mayor Mike Bloomberg plans to spend at least $100 million in the state on Biden’s behalf, The Washington Post reported Sunday, a massive 11th-hour infusion that will fund ads in Spanish as well as English.